Skip to main content

 You must submit Form I-130, or Petition for Alien Relative, regardless of whether your spouse is inside or outside the United States.

-If your foreign spouse is outside the U.S., they will send the form for consular processing when they approve the marriage-based petition and the U.S. visa is available.
-Then, the U.S. embassy or U.S. consulate will give notification and information related to the processing.
+If your foreign spouse is outside the U.S., they will send the form for consular processing when the marriage-based petition is approved and the U.S. visa is available.
+Then, the U.S. embassy or U.S. consulate will provide notification and information regarding the processing.

 Essential Considerations for Spouses With Conditional Residence